Danizelle/Danizelle/README.md

 - 🇧🇷/🇺🇸

-- Studying the 4th period of Software Engineering at UnB.
+- Studying the 4th semester of Software Engineering at UnB.

 - Co-founder of @hello-SoftLab an innovative software lab startup.